+Mitigated Assessment

-Corporate Risk - latest assessment - mitigated risk Mitigated Assessment 20 Mitigated Impact Score 5 Mitigated Likelihood Score 4 Quarter 4 Risk Mitigations update Risk PR/737 was reviewed with Lou HUTCHISON on 24/02/25 and considered five elements • (1) Risk description. • (2) Causes of the risk. • (3) Controls / Mitigations completed.
-(4) Controls / Mitigations planned.
-(7) Particular for the state of the st • (5) Projections for future mitigated risk assessment scores.
-(1) Description The Corporate Risk should be reframed to "People - Failure to develop a workforce capable of achieving our vision" through not g developing and maintaining our workforce.
-(2) Cause of the risk Rationale Leadership is ineffective.
+Mitigated Impact Score

+Mitigated Likelihood Score

+Risk PR/737 was reviewed with Lou HUTCHISON on 24/02/25 and considered five elements

+- (1) Risk description.

+- (2) Causes of the risk.

+- (3) Controls / Mitigations completed.

+- (4) Controls / Mitigations planned.

+- (5) Projections for future mitigated risk assessment scores.

+The Corporate Risk should be reframed to "People - Failure to develop a workforce capable of achieving our vision" through not growing, developing and maintaining our workforce.

+Leadership is ineffective.
 There is a lack of Workforce Planning.
 There is an inadequate welfare / support offer.
 There is insufficient support in terms of staff development.

-(3) Controls / Mitigations completed • Programme #4 as the delivery vehicle for key deliverables including the Occupational Health Review and Strategic Workforce Planning.
-The implementation of the Occupational Health Business Case has enabled the unit to recruit to its identified vacancies.
-The implementation of the First Line Leadership Programme.
-The completion of the Recruitment Improvement Project.
-The initial development of Mid Line Leadership proposals.
-Performance & Insight Committee Performance Report including comprehensive metrics for key performance indicators such as TRIM offers, sickness trends and completion of mandatory College of Policing courses.
-The development of the Wellbeing Strategy The development of the Wellbeing Strategy The developing role of the People Committee to manage initiatives noting the annual review of the Terms of Reference in July.
-Establishment of the Senior Leadership Group (SLG) as a cohesive forum for presenting, consulting and cascading key messages relation to people development.
-The continued introduction of the Trauma Informed approach -16 cross-Directorate educators have been trained, and this has been complemented by a Trauma Informed toolkit and Train the Trainer training.
+- Programme #4 as the delivery vehicle for key deliverables including the Occupational Health Review and Strategic Workforce Planning. - The implementation of the Occupational Health Business Case has enabled the unit to recruit to its identified vacancies. - The implementation of the First Line Leadership Programme. - The completion of the Recruitment Improvement Project. - The initial development of Mid Line Leadership proposals. - Performance & Insight Committee Performance Report including comprehensive metrics for key performance indicators such as TRIM offers, sickness trends and completion of mandatory College of Policing courses. - The development of the Wellbeing Strategy - The developing role of the People Committee to manage initiatives noting the annual review of the Terms of Reference in July. - Establishment of the Senior Leadership Group (SLG) as a cohesive forum for presenting, consulting and cascading key messages in relation to people development. - The continued introduction of the Trauma Informed approach -16 cross-Directorate educators have been trained, and this has been complemented by a Trauma Informed toolkit and Train the Trainer training.